 In some athletes I’ve had success with soft tissue release either manually via foam rolling or through a therapist of the shin bones and feet although results are inconsistent.

 I want to strongly agree that NSAIDs can help with pain (ibuprofen, for example, is very effective at pain management) but several studies indicate they blunt the body’s natural healing and recovery mechanisms.
 It’s more effective to ice for 15 minutes after running, using an ice cup, instead of taking medication.

 Additionally, I’ll add that strengthening the hip abductors can be an effective shin splint treatment in addition to these training changes.
-Researchers from Belgium published a study last year indicating that those with weak hip abductors were more likely to suffer from shin splints.
+Researchers from Belgium published a recent study indicating that those with weak hip abductors were more likely to suffer from shin splints.

 My Injury Prevention for Runners clients know that hip strength is vital for the prevention of many running injuries from Patellofemoral Pain Syndrome to IT Band Syndrome – and the exercises in the program focus on hip strength as a foundational prevention measure.